 Getting to the Venue

 There are a couple of options for getting to BB&T, whether you are local or from out of town.
 Driving is probably the most common way to get to there.
 For those coming from the Philadelphia side, the easiest way to get to the venue is crossing over the Walt Whitman bridge into NJ, and then following the signs to the venue.
 Note that once you get off the highway and into Camden, the roads leading into the venue are not good.
 We were just there for a show, and the roads are full of potholes and just generally in disrepair, so be cautious.
-Also, as I mentioned at the start, the area is not safe – particularly at night – so be cognizant of your surroundings if you decide to take a short cut to avoid traffic.
-If you are driving and will need to park at the venue, note that parking will cost you between $30 and $40.
-At the concert we attended last weekend, it was $30 to park in the regular lots, and $40 to park in the VIP lot closest to the venue.
+Also, as I mentioned at the start, some areas are not safe – particularly at night – so be cognizant of your surroundings if you decide to take a short cut to avoid traffic.
+If you are driving and will need to park at the venue, note that parking will cost you between $30 and $50.
+Prices to park at the regular lots are between $30 and $40, and $50 to park in the VIP lot closest to the venue.

 Tip #2: If you are driving to BB&T, give yourself plenty of time.
 Traffic can be a nightmare getting to the venue.
 We’ve been to a lot of shows at BB&T, and it seems like the traffic patterns that are set up and the lots they want you to park in, change at every show.
 Also, depending on where you park, you can have as much as a 15-minute walk from your car to the venue.